 Risk Classification Low (1-8) Ensure assumed control measures are maintained and reviewed as necessary.
-Medium (9-19) Additional control measures needed to reduce risk level that is equivalent to a test of "reasonably req High (20-25) Activity not permitted.
+Medium (9-19) Additional control measures needed to reduce risk rating to a level that is equivalent to a test of "reasonably required" for High (20-25) Activity not permitted.
 Hazard to be avoided or risk to be reduced to tolerable level.